 - Measure 1 cup cold beer into a measuring cup.
 Start drinking the remainder of the beer.
 (This step is essential to perfect cheese curds).

-- Dredge frozen cheese curds in the cold beer batter.
+- Dredge the frozen cheese curds in the cold beer batter.
 Working in small batches, place beer battered cheese curds in hot oil.
 Cook for 3-4 minutes turning to evenly brown.
 Remove as soon as beer batter is a warm brown and before cheese melts and escapes from the crunchy exterior.

-- Serve immediately with Bloomin’ Onion Sauce or other desired sauce.
-Enjoy your Beer Battered Cheese Curds with Bloomin’ Onion Sauce!
+- Serve immediately with Bloomin' Onion Sauce or other desired sauce.

-- If you’ve tried this recipe, come back and let us know how it was!
+- If you've tried this recipe, come back and let us know how it was in the comments or star ratings.

 I love cheese curds – but it never occurred to me to use them in cooking!
 We always just ate them like a snack.
 Can’t wait to give this a try – thanks for sharing!